 Try our warming spiced soy and star anise pork, made with produce from our Fine Farm Produce Award winners.

-See the overall winners from last year's Fine Farm Produce Awards.
+See the overall winners from the Fine Farm Produce Awards 2016.

 Inspired to get your own copy of the National Trust Family Cookbook?
 Visit our online shop to browse our entire collection of cookery books.